Harold Sleigh: Premises

-In 1919 the company had an outlet at 2 Bridge Street, Sydney, selling "Summit" lubricating oils and "Golden Fleece" gasoline.

-By 1923 they had premises at 228–230 Pirie Street, Adelaide and a bulk storage depot at Albert Park.
-The facility was destroyed in 1929 by fire, which raged for several days.
+In 1919 the company had an outlet at 2 Bridge Street, Sydney, selling Summit lubricating oils and Golden Fleece gasoline.
+By 1923 it had premises at 228–230 Pirie Street, Adelaide and a bulk storage depot at Albert Park.
+The facility was destroyed in 1929 by fire.

 Other commodities

-In 1921 Sleigh, with A. Coombs and J. T. Caldwell, secured a lease on Solomon Islands timber He had one of the few licences to ship Australian sandalwood to China from the Port Pirie – Port Augusta region of South Australia.
+In 1921 Sleigh, with A. Coombs and J. T. Caldwell, secured a lease on Solomon Islands timber.
+He had one of the few licences to ship Australian sandalwood to China from the Port Pirie – Port Augusta region of South Australia.

 Personal

 Sleigh married Marion Elizabeth Chapple (1869 – 20 June 1941) on 5 June 1895 at St John's Church, Melbourne.

 She was daughter of John William Chapple and Marion Chapple, née Dowsett.

-Their only son (later Sir) Hamilton Morton Howard Sleigh (20 March 1896 – 24 November 1979) became partner, and on his father's death took over the company as chairman and chief executive.
+Their only son Hamilton Morton Howard Sleigh (20 March 1896 – 24 November 1979) became partner, and on his father's death took over the company as chairman and chief executive.

 Sleigh was appointed Honorary Finnish Vice-Consul for Victoria in 1922.

 In 1926 he travelled to London, partly on business, but notably to consult specialists regarding a mysterious affliction affecting his foot.
 No treatment helped, and the leg was amputated.

 Sleigh became seriously ill in December 1932 and died aged 65 at his home "Laradoc", 111 Walsh Street, South Yarra and was buried at the Box Hill Cemetery.